 I’ve written about this product in a few other posts because lactic acid happens to be my favorite acid.
-I’ve tested this product as a skincare dupe for my holy-grail chemical skincare exfoliant Sunday Riley Good Genes, and while it is not an exact dupe (I’ve found no other product to be), this is a solid lactic acid product at a ridiculously cheap price.
+I’ve tested this product as a skincare alternative for my holy-grail chemical skincare exfoliant Sunday Riley Good Genes, and while it is not exactly the same (I’ve found no other product to be), this is a solid lactic acid product at a ridiculously cheap price.

 It never fails that after I use this product at night, I wake in the morning with smoother brighter skin and improved skin texture.
 Love this lactic acid!
 My skin is somewhat sensitive, but it can tolerate this acid a few times a week.

 Please Note: If this 10% lactic acid formula is too strong for your skin, The Ordinary also offers a 5% lactic acid formula.

 Hyaluronic Acid is an all-star skin hydrator and The Ordinary uses three different forms of it in its Hyaluronic Acid 2% + B5.
 These different forms of hyaluronic acid (including a next-generation hyaluronic acid cross polymer) have different molecular weights to provide multi-depth hydration and plumping.
 Vitamin B5 is included for additional hydration.

 This clear thin runny gel is packaged in a glass bottle with a dropper to control the application of the product.
 After it is applied to the skin, the texture is a little tacky and takes a few minutes to dry.
 I look at this as a product from The Ordinary that does what it is designed to do – hydrate, at a very low price.